arcademiss/product-comparator/README.md

 ### 2. New discounts
 **GET** `api/new-discounts?date=`
 #### Parameters:
-- date: parameter used for testing, in a real scenario would be replaced by LocalDate.now()
+- date: parameter used for testing, in a real scenario would be replaced by LocalDate.now(); format is YYYY-MM-DD

 #### Curl example:
 ```bash